janaagaard75/FilmFilter/crawler/tutorial/README.md

     pip install scrapy

-* Had to install Python using Homebrew to make it work. `brew install python`.
+* Had to install Python using Homebrew to make it work: `brew install python`.
-* It might also be necessary to start up Xcode.
+* It might also be necessary to start up Xcode, since it installs some additional tools on first run.
-* And also to run `xcode-select install`.
+* Also run `xcode-select --install`.

 # Run with this command